jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 higher than any  other installed alternatives for this group,  the symlinks will be updated to point to the newly added alternatives.

-    --set name path
+## --set name path

-Set the program path as alternative for name.
+Set the program `path` as alternative for `name`.
-This is equivalent to --config but is non-interactive and thus scriptable.
+This is equivalent to `--config` but is non-interactive and thus scriptable.

-    --remove name path
+## --remove name path

-Remove an alternative and all of its associated slave links. name is a name  in the alternatives directory, and path  is an absolute filename to which name could be linked.
+Remove an alternative and all of its associated slave links.
+`name`  is a  name in  the  alternatives directory,  and `path`  is an  absolute filename to which `name` could be linked.
-If name  is indeed  linked to  path, name will  be updated  to point  to another appropriate  alternative (and  the  group is  put back  in  automatic mode),  or removed if there is no such alternative left.
+If `name`  is indeed linked to  `path`, it will  be updated to point  to another appropriate  alternative (and  the  group is  put back  in  automatic mode),  or removed if there is no such alternative left.
 Associated slave links will be updated or removed, correspondingly.
-If the link  is not currently pointing  to path, no links are  changed; only the information about the alternative is removed.
+If the link  is not currently pointing  to `path`, no links are  changed; only the information about the alternative is removed.

-    --remove-all name
+## --remove-all name

 Remove all alternatives and all of their associated slave links. name is a name in the alternatives directory.

+## --all

-    --all  Call --config on all alternatives.
-It can be  usefully  combined
+Call `--config` on all alternatives.

-with  --skip-auto  to  review  and  configure all  alternatives  which  are  not configured in automatic mode.
+It  can be  usefully combined  with `--skip-auto`  to review  and configure  all alternatives which are not configured in automatic mode.
 Broken alternatives are also displayed.
-Thus  a  simple  way to  fix  all  broken  alternatives  is  to call  yes  ''  |
+Thus a simple way to fix all broken alternatives is to call:

-update-alternatives --force --all.
+    $ yes '' | update-alternatives --force --all

-    --auto name
+## --auto name

 Switch the link group behind the alternative for name to automatic mode.
 In the process,  the master symlink and  its slaves are updated to  point to the highest priority installed alternatives.

-    --display name
+## --display name

 Display information about the link group.
 Information displayed includes the group's mode (auto or manual), the master and